Discover how we can transform your organisation

 Mentoring isn’t just for students and alumni.
 As we know, there are large numbers of core and academic staff that keep your university running.

 Attracting, retaining and developing talented employees is a must for any major employer today.
 A formal mentoring program is not only an attractive benefit to staff, but is essential in developing your people’s skills.
+It also fosters continuous learning, lifelong skill essential to any top-performing employee.

 Mentoring is a fantastic way to connect people across your university.
 Through a Guider mentoring scheme, you can connect siloed departments and upskill with ease.